olivere/esdiff/README.md

 **Warning: This is a work-in-progress.
 Things might break without warning.**

-The `esdiff` tool iterates over two indices in Elasticsearch 5.x or 6.x or 7.x
+The `esdiff` tool iterates over two indices in Elasticsearch 5.x or 6.x or 7.x and performs a diff between the documents in those indices.

 It does so by scrolling over the indices.
 To allow for a stable sort order, it uses `_id` by default (`_uid` in ES 5.x).